 There are two main ways to achieve airtightness in the building envelope, internally or externally.
 Another way of thinking about this is “inside of the services zone’ or ‘outside of the services zone’.

-Traditional use of internal air barriers can be complex and costly to install, due to the need to accommodate building services such as electrical, lighting, heating and drainage systems.
+Normal use of internal air barriers can be complex and costly to install, due to the need to accommodate building services such as electrical, lighting, heating and drainage systems.
 An internal air barrier is only as good as it’s installation.
 If all the service penetrations are not adequately sealed, performance will be compromised.
 Switches and sockets represent the more obvious paths for air leakage, but there are many others, which may be unseen.
 A huge variety of ‘airtight’ accessories will be required when using an internal air barrier system.
 Examples of these will include the airtight VCLs, pipe and cable gaskets, junction boxes, extractor fans, switch boxes, light fittings and sealing tapes.
 These airtight accessories are generally more expensive compared to standard non-airtight versions, and take more time, care and attention to install correctly.
 As “smart homes’ become increasingly popular, buildings will incorporate extensive runs of cabling, which in an internal air barrier design will require additional quantities of tape and specialised fittings to seal effectively.

 By moving the air barrier to the external side of the structural frame, the Wraptite system from A. Proctor Group allows for an almost penetration-free airtight layer, which can be installed faster and more robustly.
 Essentially a simple system comprising self-adhesive and mechanically fixed vapour permeable air barrier membranes, plus vapour permeable sealing tape, Wraptite provides effective secondary weather protection, while preventing trapped moisture and air leakage, therefore showing the importance of the HAMM principles.
 Far simpler than internal options, the Wraptite external air barrier system maintains the envelope’s integrity, with less building services and structural penetrations to be sealed, and less room for error.